 “Everyone verifies the domestic worker, right?
 But where is the verification of the maalik, of the employer?
 Why should anybody go into the home of someone who is not verified by the police?”

 Sunita Rani is the founder of the National Domestic Workers Union, based out of North Delhi, one of several such collectives scattered across the country.
 She started out alone, with the simple purpose of telling women engaged in domestic work one thing – that what you do is work.
 From one woman, thousands became convinced.
-Today, they are standing at the periphery of a gargantuan city, challenging maalik and police for abuse and wrongful arrests, and offer up a humble list of demands that we should all be putting up on our bulletin boards.
+Today, this union of domestic workers is standing at the periphery of a gargantuan city, challenging maalik and police for abuse and wrongful arrests, and offer up a humble list of demands that we should all be putting up on our bulletin boards.

 I went somewhere yesterday – fieldwork.
 There was a lot of talk.
 There was a man there, and he was speaking in such a topsy-turvy way.
 He was totally unable to comprehend why women leave their homes and comes to the cities.
 “The girls are bad, why do they come to Delhi, why do they come here?” he kept asking.